Blackfoot Confederacy: Ethnobotany

 Sage and sweet grass are both used by Blackfoot and other Plains tribes for ceremonial purposes and are considered sacred plants.
 Sage and sweet grass are burned with the user inhaling and covering themselves in the smoke in a process known widely as smudging.
 Sage is said to rid the body of negative emotions such as anger.
 Sweet grass is said to draw in positive energy.
 Both are used for purification purposes.
 The pleasant and natural odor of the burning grass is said to attract spirits.
 Sweet grass is prepared for ceremony by braiding the stems together then drying them before burning.

 Sweet grass is also often present and burned in pipe-smoking mixtures alongside bearberry and red willow plants.
-The smoke from the pipe is said to carry the users prayers up to the creator with the rising smoke.
+The smoke from the pipe is said to carry the user's prayers up to the Creator with the rising smoke.
 Large medicine bags often decorated with ornate beaded designs were used by medicine men to carry sage, sweet grass, and other important plants.
 Blackfoot also used sweet grass smoke, or sachets of sweet grass in their clothing, as an effective insect repellent.

-They apply a poultice of chewed roots Asclepias viridiflora to swellings, to "diarrhea rash", to rashes, to the sore gums of nursing infants and to sore eyes.
-They also chew the root of Asclepias viridiflora for sore throats, and use the plant to spice soups, and use the fresh roots for food.
-They make use of Viola adunca, applying an infusion of the roots and leaves to sore and swollen joints, giving an infusion of the leaves and roots to asthmatic children, and using the plant to dye their arrows blue.
-They put Carex in moccasins to protect the feet during winter horse stealing expeditions.
+A poultice of the chewed roots of Asclepias viridiflora is applied to swellings, to "diarrhea rash", to rashes, to the sore gums of nursing infants, and to sore eyes.
+The root of A. viridiflora can be chewed to soothe sore throats, eaten as food, and the plant can be used to spice soups.
+An infusion of the roots and leaves of Viola adunca is applied to sore and swollen joints, given to asthmatic children, and the plant can be used to dye arrows blue.
+Carex is used in moccasins to protect the feet during winter horse-stealing expeditions.